syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ## Change the filter type

 The `FilterType` property allows you to specify the type of filter to use when filtering data items.
-The Mention supports three different filter types: `Contains`, `StartsWith`, and `EndsWith`.
+By default, the `FilterType` property is set to `Contains`, which means that the Mention component will search for items that contain the entered search string as a substring.
+The FilterType property supports three different filter types: `Contains`, `StartsWith`, and `EndsWith`.

 * `StartsWith` - This filter type searches for items that start with the entered characters.
 * `Contains` - This filter type searches for items that contain the entered characters as a substring.